-Solving Alibaba Cloud API Signature Issues to Achieve Billing Analysis¶
+Solving Alibaba Cloud API Signature Issues for Billing Analysis¶

-Compared with purchasing private hosts, buying multiple public cloud resources has a different awareness of costs.
-Purchasing private hosts is a one-time investment; whether you use them or not after purchase, and how well they are used, will not continuously impact your subsequent investments.
-However, purchasing public cloud resources requires constant reminders: although the initial investment is lower, each day that passes incurs daily charges.
-Therefore, we urgently need methods to clearly view detailed cost expenditures and billing analysis across multiple cloud resources.
+The awareness of costs when purchasing multiple public cloud resources compared to buying private hosts is vastly different.
+Purchasing private hosts represents a one-time investment; whether you use them or not after purchase, how well you use them has no continuous impact on your subsequent investment.
+On the other hand, purchasing public cloud resources requires constant reminders: although the initial investment may be small, every day that passes incurs daily costs.
+Therefore, we urgently need methods to clearly view detailed cost expenditures and billing analyses across multiple cloud resources.

-Firstly, taking Alibaba Cloud billing as an example, if we want to collect and analyze Alibaba Cloud's billing information, we need to be sufficiently familiar with the transaction and billing management API.
-When calling Alibaba Cloud APIs, the most challenging part is the signature (Signature) mechanism.
-Alibaba Cloud also has specific documentation in its general documentation, but this only explains the signature mechanism, which can be quite challenging for less experienced developers.
-So, based on this incomplete documentation, how do we proceed with collecting billing data?
+First, taking Alibaba Cloud billing as an example, if we want to collect and analyze Alibaba Cloud's cost bill information, we need sufficient knowledge of the transaction and billing management APIs.
+The most challenging part when calling Alibaba Cloud APIs is the API signature (Signature) mechanism.
+Alibaba Cloud also provides specialized documentation in its general documentation, but having only the signature mechanism documentation can be very challenging for developers with less experience.
+So, based on this incomplete documentation, how do we proceed with collecting billing costs?

 API Request Principle¶

-Simply put, calling Alibaba Cloud API is an HTTP request (mostly GET, this example also uses GET), followed by a series of parameters.
-For instance, a request to view snapshots looks like this:
+Simply put, calling the Alibaba Cloud API is an HTTP request (most are GET requests, and this is also based on GET requests), just requiring a series of parameters afterward.
+For example, a request to view snapshots looks like this:

 http://ecs.aliyuncs.com/?SignatureVersion=1.0&Format=JSON&Timestamp=2017-08-07T05%3A50%3A57Z&RegionId=cn-hongkong&AccessKeyId=xxxxxxxxx&SignatureMethod=HMAC-SHA1&Version=2017-12-14&Signature=%2FeGgFfxxxxxtZ2w1FLt8%3D&Action=DescribeSnapshots&SignatureNonce=b5046ef2-7b2b-11e7-a3c5-00163e001831&ZoneId=cn-hongkong-b

-The common parameters required in the request (those needed for all API calls) are:
+The required common parameters (parameters needed for all API calls) are:

 SignatureVersion # Signature algorithm version, currently 1.0

-Format # Format of the returned message, JSON or XML with default being XML
+Format # Format of the returned message, JSON or XML, default is XML

 SignatureMethod # Signature method, currently HMAC-SHA1

-Signature # The most difficult to handle, the signature
+Signature # The hardest part to handle is the signature

-SignatureNonce # Unique random number, prevents network attacks.
-Use different random numbers for different requests.
+SignatureNonce # A unique random number, preventing network attacks.
+Different requests should use different random numbers.

-interface parameter can be found in the corresponding product’s API documentation, such as QuerySettleBill.
+interface parameter can be referenced from the corresponding product's interface documentation, such as QuerySettleBill.
 The Signature

-is based on both common and interface parameters, making it more complex.
+is based on both common parameters and interface parameters, so it is more complex.

 - Construct dict

-In Python, parameters correspond one-to-one using a dictionary.
-Create a dictionary and add the request parameters.
+In Python, parameters correspond one-to-one using a dict.
+Create a dict and insert the request parameters.

 D = {